nuts-foundation/nuts-specification/rfc/rfc022-discovery-service.md

 - the key used to sign the presentation MUST be owned by the credential subject (see 4.1): the JWT `kid` header MUST reference an `assertionMethod` key from the subject's DID document.
 - The DID of the credential subject MUST be of a DID method defined in the service definition.
-- the presentation MAY contain a `DiscoveryRegistrationCredential` credential defined by the Nuts JSON-LD context (https://nuts.nl/credentials/v1).
-  If present, it MUST NOT be included in the next validation steps unless specifically referenced in the Presentation Definition.
 - the credentials MUST conform to the Presentation Definition associated with the list (see Service Definition).
-  The Verifiable Presentation MUST NOT contain any Verifiable Credentials besides the ones that conform to the Presentation Definition and the `DiscoveryRegistrationCredential`.
+  The Verifiable Presentation MUST NOT contain any Verifiable Credentials besides the ones that conform to the Presentation Definition.

 If a validation step fails, the presentation MUST be rejected.